jacoby149/OpenCompany/README.md

 ## Why?

-There is a missing piece between School / Bootcamp and landing the first paid internship.
+There is a missing gap between Computer Science School / Bootcamp and landing the first paid internship.

+OpenCompany is a system that allows people to contribute to open source projects for stock compensation, and build their resumes.

-A karate dojo of code, with people of higher ranks mentoring the lower ranks.
+Open Company creates a metaphorical karate dojo of code, with people of higher ranks mentoring the lower ranks.

 Build practical coding experience with a mentor.